Walking: Walkability

 There has been a recent focus among urban planners in some communities to create pedestrian-friendly areas and roads, allowing commuting, shopping and recreation to be done on foot.
 The concept of walkability has arisen as a measure of the degree to which an area is friendly to walking.
 Some communities are at least partially car-free, making them particularly supportive of walking and other modes of transportation.
-In the United States of America, the active living network is an example of a concerted effort to develop communities more friendly to walking and other physical activities.
+In the United States, the active living network is an example of a concerted effort to develop communities more friendly to walking and other physical activities.

 An example of such efforts to make urban development more pedestrian friendly is the pedestrian village.
 This is a compact, pedestrian-oriented neighborhood or town, with a mixed-use village center.
 Shared-use lanes for pedestrians and those using bicycles, Segways, wheelchairs, and other small rolling conveyances that do not use internal combustion engines.
 Generally, these lanes are in front of the houses and businesses, and streets for motor vehicles are always at the rear.
 Some pedestrian villages might be nearly car-free with cars either hidden below the buildings or on the periphery of the village.
 Venice, Italy is essentially a pedestrian village with canals.
 The canal district in Venice, California, on the other hand, combines the front lane/rear street approach with canals and walkways, or just walkways.

 Walking is also considered to be a clear example of a sustainable mode of transport, especially suited for urban use and/or relatively shorter distances.
 Non-motorized transport modes such as walking, but also cycling, small-wheeled transport (skates, skateboards, push scooters and hand carts) or wheelchair travel are often key elements of successfully encouraging clean urban transport.
 A large variety of case studies and good practices (from European cities and some worldwide examples) that promote and stimulate walking as a means of transportation in cities can be found at Eltis, Europe's portal for local transport.

 The development of specific rights of way with appropriate infrastructure can promote increased participation and enjoyment of walking.
 Examples of types of investment include pedestrian malls, and foreshoreways such as oceanways and also river walks.

 The first purpose-built pedestrian street in Europe is the Lijnbaan in Rotterdam, opened in 1953.
-The first pedestrianised shopping centre in the United Kingdom was in Stevenage in 1959.
+The first pedestrianised shopping centre in the UK was in Stevenage in 1959.
 A large number of European towns and cities have made part of their centres car-free since the early 1960s.
 These are often accompanied by car parks on the edge of the pedestrianised zone, and, in the larger cases, park and ride schemes.
 Central Copenhagen is one of the largest and oldest: It was converted from car traffic into pedestrian zone in 1962.